JeffLIrion/homeassistant_native_firetv/media_player.firetv.markdown

 **Important!**  In the dialog appearing on your Fire TV, you must check the box that says "always allow connections from this device."
 ADB authentication in Home Assistant will only work using a trusted key.

 Once you've successfully connected to your Fire TV via the command `adb connect <ipaddress>`, the files `adbkey` and `adbkey.pub` will be created on your computer.
 Copy these to your Home Assistant folder and add the path to the `adbkey` file to your configuration.

+#### ADB Troubleshooting

+If you receive the error message `Issue: Error while setting up platform firetv` in your log when trying to setup a Fire TV device with an ADB key, then there is probably an issue with your ADB key.
+Here are some possible causes.

+1. ADB is not enabled on your Fire TV.
+To remedy this, enable ADB by following the instructions above.

+2. Your key is not pre-authenticated.
+Before using the `adbkey` in Home Assistant, you _**must**_ connect to your Fire TV device using the ADB binary and tell the Fire TV to always allow connections from this computer.
+For more information, see the section "ADB Authentication (for Fire TV devices with recent software)" above.

+3. Home Assistant does not have the appropriate permissions for the `adbkey` file and so it is not able to use it.
+Once you fix the permissions, the component should work.

+4. You are already connected to the Fire TV via ADB from another device.
+Only one device can be connected, so disconnect the other device, restart the Fire TV (for good measure), and then restart Home Assistant.